shahidulislam-cse/Curriculum-Vitae/README.md

 # Shahidul Islam “Zahid”

-Dedicated, self-motivated and proficient software engineer with hands-on experience working with production-scale datasets and services in notable firms.
-Led teams and won numerous awards in programming competitions.
+As a dedicated, self-motivated, and proficient software engineer, data scientist, and AI engineer, I have gained hands-on experience working with production-scale datasets and services at notable firms.
+I have led teams and won numerous awards in programming competitions, machine learning, and data science fields.

 Career Summary